 Finally, the number of events over the measurement duration is counted.
 This results in a numerical output upon which a pass/fail limit can be set.

-The 4 graphs above show the outputs of the four stages in the algorithm.
+The 4 graphs below show the outputs of the four stages in the algorithm.
 They are all on the same horizontal time axis so that the relationship between them is clear.